mrismanaziz/Reforestation/README.md

-## I considered building the patio by myself.
-But I didn't have the stones.
+## I thought about going on an all-almond diet.
+But that's just nuts.